MicrosoftDocs/win32/desktop-src/Memory/closing-a-file-mapping-object.md

 ---
-Description: 'When a process has finished with the file mapping object, it should destroy all file views in its address space by using the UnmapViewOfFile function for each file view.' ms.assetid: 'd62d068c-9b1d-4dbf-8b21-31a636a41456'
+Description: When a process has finished with the file mapping object, it should destroy all file views in its address space by using the UnmapViewOfFile function for each file view. ms.assetid: d62d068c-9b1d-4dbf-8b21-31a636a41456
-title: Closing a File Mapping Object
+title: Closing a File Mapping Object ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Closing a File Mapping Object